ONSdigital/eq-questionnaire-runner/doc/python-type-hinting.md

 def get_objects_matching(ids: Sequence[str]) -> dict[int, dict]
 ```

-## Optional
+## Optional arguments

+When `Optional` is used for function arguments, it means that the argument can have the value `None`, not that the argument is optional.

-When something is a single type and is optional use `Optional`:
+For arguments that can be a single type or `None`, use `Optional`:

 ```python
 def test(self, var: Optional[int]) -> None:
 ```

-When something can be multiple types and is optional use `Union` with `None`:
+For arguments that can be one of multiple types or `None`, use `Union` with `None`:

 ```python
 def test(self, var: Union[None, int, str]) -> None: